We offer fresh free-range eggs to our members from our happy hens that move regularly onto fresh pasture around the farm.

 The Oak Tree has kept chickens since 2012.
 Our original breeds included: Plymouth Barred Rock, Ixworth, Buff Sussex, Light Sussex, Speckled Sussex, Gold Laced Orpington and Rhode Island Reds.

 We bred from these to produce robust, improved dual purpose chickens that suit the Oak Tree environment.

 Many people don’t realise that most eggs, including most free range eggs, are laid by chickens that are breed for egg production only, so typically the boy chicks are killed as soon as they hatch.
-Our birds are dual purpose meat and egg birds, so our boys get a good few months of running around in the sunshine, consorting with the ladies.
+Our chickens are dual purpose meat and egg birds and when we raise our own chicks we give the male chickens a good few months of running around in the sunshine and consorting with the ladies.

-An CSA egg share costs £16, payable in advance (ideally by bank transfer to the farm bank account), and consists of ten boxes of half a dozen eggs.
-Members who have signed up for an egg share won’t necessarily get eggs every week, but they are guaranteed to get ten boxes in total.
-Towards the end of the ten boxes, you can sign up for another ten if you like, but you don’t have to.
-Details are in your regular members’ farm email newletter.
+A members egg share costs £20, payable in advance (by bank transfer to the farm bank account), and consists of ten boxes of half a dozen eggs.
+Members who have signed up for an egg share won’t necessarily get eggs every week, as it depends how many eggs our hens lay.
+But you are guaranteed to get ten boxes in total and the eggs will be made available with your veg box.
+Buying an egg share is helping to “share the risks and rewards of farming” – which is what community supported agriculture is all about!

 To find out more about how we look after our beautiful chickens visit the virtual farm tour.